CaptEmulation/nitrogen-website/source/docs/nitrogen/commandManager.md

 Starts command processing on the message stream using the principal's session.
 It fetches all the current messages, processes them, and then starts execution.
 It also establishes a subscription to handle new messages and automatically executes them as they are received.

+The filter specified is passed to the service as both a query and subscription and should specify a bound on the messages you'd like to receive.
+By default, it uses a commandFilter (as defined in commandFilter) which is a tag applied to messages that are "command relevant" for this device. and is an opt in model for messages that you want to recieve.
+You can further filter out messages if you like but this can handle nearly all cases.
+In the case that you can't specify a perfect filter, you can further filter the message stream by subclassing the
+"isRelevant" function.

+In the most common case, your implementation of start in your CommandManager subclass should look like this:

+MyCommandManager.prototype.start = function(session, callback) {
+return nitrogen.CommandManager.prototype.start.call(this, session, null, callback);
+};